scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 ----------------

 A conference the size of SciPy is only possible through the hard work and dedication of a large number of volunteers.
-Once again Enthought, Inc. provided significant administrative support.
-In particular, we would like to thank Amenity Applewhite, Jodi Havranek, and Leah Jones, who not only carried a significant administrative burden, but also did the enormous footwork required in seeking out a location, negotating vendor prices, etc. after the conference moved from CalTech to Austin this year.
+Once again Enthought provided significant administrative support.
+In particular, we would like to thank Amenity Applewhite, Jodi Havranek, and Leah Jones, who not only carried a significant administrative burden, but also did the enormous footwork required in securing a new venue, negotating vendor prices, and numerous other tasks both small and large due to the move from Caltech to Austin this year.

 We thank Enthought, Dell, Microsoft, D.E.
 Shaw & Co., AQR Financial Management, the Python Software Foundation, and one anonymous donor, for funding 14